kaitwillows/cs30fp/proposal.md

 # CSE Project D (30)

 ## abstract (theme)
-A 2d "Enter the Gungeon" inspired rougelike with a heavier emphasis on story.
+A 2d "Enter the Gungeon" inspired video game with a heavier emphasis on story.

 ## client